Erdafitinib: History

 The efficacy of erdafitinib was studied in a clinical trial (NCT02365597) that included 87 adults with locally advanced or metastatic bladder cancer, with FGFR3 or FGFR2 genetic alterations, that had progressed following treatment with chemotherapy.
 The overall response rate in these adults was 32.2%, with 2.3% having a complete response and almost 30% having a partial response.
-The response lasted for an average of approximately five-and-a-half months.
+The response lasted for a median of approximately five-and-a-half months.
 The trial was conducted in Asia, Europe, and the United States.